XYao2021/DEFD/README.md

-# DEED Codes
+# DEFD Codes
-The official Pytorch code for DEED-SGD algorithm.
+The official Pytorch code for DEFD-SGD algorithm.
 These codes only use for experiments in paper "Compressed Decentralized Learning With Error Feedback Under Data Heterogeneity" for ICLR 2025.

 # Python Libraries
 The required libraries can be found in "requirements.txt"